Elisabethein/Delivery-API/README.md

 3) Run the project in an IDE by running the DeliveryApiApplication class.
 4) Run the project in terminal by running the following command: ```./gradlew bootRun```

 * The application will start on port 8080.
-But if by any chance the port is already in use, you can change the port.
+You can specify the port in application.properties file but the front-end is programmed to interact with server on port 8080
 * The database is an in-memory H2 database, which can be accessed at the following URL: [http://localhost:8080/h2-console](http://localhost:8080/h2-console)
 * The username is "sa" and the password is empty.